michaelmeng998/htn-2020-backend/readme.md

 # What types of improvements can be made?

-1. adding logging

-2. imporving error handling

-3. containerization, kubernetes
+1. number one improvement would be to utilize a primary key / foreign key database design.
+This would help with the users/\<id>/attendees POST route in terms of dealing with userID's and eventID's that don't exist in the database.
+Right now, I am running query's to check the existence of those entities in the DB, but a primary/foreign key constraint would be a much more efficient method to tackle this issue.

+2. improving error handling, being more specific, catching more edge cases

-4. floating point arithmetic for the location query, need to improve this and not have hard coded solution to round the subtraction to 4 decimal places, this is not scalable and will not account for further accuracies.
+3. floating point arithmetic for the location query, need to improve this and not have hard coded solution to round the subtraction to 4 decimal places, this is not scalable and will not account for further accuracies.
 Also, the floating point arithmetic should be defined and referenced from the problem statement

+4. fix the error so hitting the create_db endpoint multiple times will not add duplicate data

+5. adding unit tests to each route (for time sake, I did not add any unit tests to the API's.
+I did mostly manual testing)

+6. adding in support to format the order of the JSON response. the JSON responses are created using python dictionaries, which are hard to define an order when they are being zipped and packaged into a dict object to be returned as a response

+7. if the API's will be experiencing high loads, I would containerize and deploy the API's into kubernetes clusters.
+This would provide load balancing, pod re-creation, and other features that would help support the activity of the API'.